ozturkkl/HeadlessCMS/README.md

 # HeadlessCMS
-A small content management library that enables you to have user interaction in your web page.
+A small content management app that enables you to have user interaction in your web page.

 This is not a full blown CMS, it is merely an experiment that has drag and drop sorting and managing functionality.